gemseo/gemseo/doc_src/disciplines/jacobian_assembly.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In |g|, the jacobian matrix of a discipline is a dictionary of dictionaries.
-When wrapping the execution, a :meth:`!MDODiscipline._compute_jacobian` method must be defined (it overloads the generical one defined in :class:`.MDODiscipline` class): the jacobian matrix must be defined as :attr:`!MDODiscipline.jac`.
+When wrapping the execution, a :meth:`!Discipline._compute_jacobian` method must be defined (it overloads the generical one defined in :class:`.Discipline` class): the jacobian matrix must be defined as :attr:`!Discipline.jac`.

 .. code::